 You can bring these products to any of our Household Hazardous Waste (HHW) Collection events.
 Many of the products are made available to residents at no cost and the rest are disposed of in an environmentally safe manner and the containers recycled.

 Feminine hygiene products, such as tampons and sanitary napkins, are designed to absorb liquids instead of breaking down like toilet paper.
 They are made of fibers that absorb moisture and expand, which prevents safe passage through your pipes.
 Flushing these products can easily result in a clogged sewer line.

-The Brushy Creek Regional Wastewater System (BCRWWS), which consists of two wastewater treatment plants and over 300 miles of collection lines, is jointly owned by the Cities of Round Rock, Cedar Park, Leander, and Austin.
+The Brushy Creek Regional Wastewater System, which consists of two wastewater treatment plants and approximately 45 miles of regional collection lines, handles wastewater treatment for the Cities of Round Rock, Cedar Park, Leander and Austin.
 The City of Round Rock began overseeing all operations and maintenance of the regional group’s wastewater plants and regional collection lines on Oct.
 1, 2018.
 Austin, Round Rock and Cedar Park share ownership of the regional system; Leander purchases excess collection system capacity and leases treatment capacity.
 The City of Round Rock also oversees over 450 miles of local collection lines.

-The City of Round Rock owns and operates 12 lift stations that pump wastewater to gravity sewer mains or the Brushy Creek Regional Wastewater Treatment Plant.
+The City of Round Rock owns and operates 12 lift stations that pump wastewater to gravity sewer mains or the Brushy Creek Regional Wastewater Treatment Plants.

 Texas Commission on Environmental Quality

 The Texas Commission on Environmental Quality (TCEQ) is the environmental agency for the state.